2ET Class Assembly - Wednesday 2nd April

-In the KS2 hall, the assembly will start at 9am and will last 30 minutes
+9am in the KS2 hall - the assembly should last approximately 30 minutes

-Can children please remember to bring their library cards with them in the morning
+Please can the children bring their library card with them on the day

-In the KS2 hall, the assembly will start at 9am and will last 30 minutes
+9am in the KS2 hall - the assembly should last approximately 30 minutes

 SCHOOL OFFICE